DocuSign Tries to Shut Down a Two Day AI Project That Works

 I just wanted to see how easy or hard it is to create an e-signing tool with AI.

 Michael Luo didn’t raise funding, didn’t hire a team, and didn’t spend months in stealth.
 He sat down one weekend, opened a few AI tools, and built Inkless, a fully functional e-signature platform that lets users send, sign, and track contracts at no cost.
 It took him two days and costs him around $20 a month to run.
 Within a week of launch, he received a legal warning from DocuSign.
 The $15 billion e-signature giant accused him of infringing on its intellectual property and making “false and misleading” statements about its platform.
-The cease-and-desist letter, sent directly
+The cease-and-desist letter, sent directly to Luo, warned that DocuSign considered the matter “very serious” and demanded immediate action to take down the product.
+I got a cease and desist from DocuSign for my free SaaS.A couple of mon

-📣 Want to advertise in AIM Research?
+📣 Want to advertise in AIM Media House?
 Book here >

 Picture of Anshika Mathews